 Bathing is one of the most ancient beauty and stress-relieving secrets.
-We see examples of bathing in the Bible and in other ancient texts.
-Egyptians were some of the first known people to widely use a bathing practice.
+We see examples of bathing in the Bible and other ancient texts.
+Egyptians were some of the first known people to use a bathing practice widely.
 In fact, some scholars believe that Egyptians bathed up to four times a day!
-They were not playing about their cleanliness, in addition to being the first to soak in hot water, they also added spices, essential oils, and flower oils.
+They were not playing about their cleanliness; in addition to being the first to soak in hot water, they also added spices, essential oils, and flower oils.

 Can we talk a little about Cleopatra's baths of donkey's milk, honey, lavender, and rose petal?
 No wonder she was known for her radiant skin and youthful glow.

 SIDE NOTE: Ummm...is anyone else thinking that this would be the perfect tea latte? (errr...subbing the donkey's milk)

 I recently had a friend, Cachet, introduce me to a bath of apple cider vinegar and baking soda.
 It's incredible.
 The vinegar balances the skin’s pH, which makes it excellent for my eczema.
 It's also good for sunburn, dandruff, and dry, itchy skin.
 Baking soda is also suitable for relieving itching and much more.